top of page

 Without question, these charges are clearly distinct: the unlawfulness in (i) "Felony Possession" is drawn from possessing a firearm while having a felony conviction; while "Felony firearm" is satisfied by committing any felony while possessing the firearm (i.e., not necessarily dependent on whether the party charged is a convicted felon).
 However, for purposes of satisfying the act or commission of a felony in (ii) "Felony firearm," the possesion charge in (i) "felony possession" can be used to supply the required felony (in (ii)).
 In other words, once you've established the "unlawful possession of a firearm by a felon," you've assumed the commission of a felony; and that felony can be used to supply the underlying felony requirement in (ii) "Felony firearm:" the felony that was being committed while possessing a firearm was the unlawful "possession of a firearm by a felon" itself).

-Yes: Picking up on the answer to the previous question of "what is probation," and what constitutes its "violation," probation revocation represents the termination of probation: Probation is revoked from the defendant leaving him or her with the previous suspended incarceration or impairment possibly imposed in its entirety.
-This typically also results in the inapplicability or removal of a previously granted deferral program (in addition to the imposition of the balance of your suspended jail or prison sentence i.e., the amount of incarceration you avoided as a consequence of your initial grant of probation), whatever conviction sparing legislative scheme.
-Inherently, revocations are more severe than violations (in the sense that it removes you from probation, instead of alleging a violation of at least of its terms):
+Yes: Picking up on the answer to the previous question of "what is probation," and what constitutes its "violation," probation revocation represents the termination of probation as a result of violation(s): By effect, when probation (that afforded legal privilege instead of jail or prison time which is suspended pending probation completion...) is revoked from the defendant, all or part of the prior suspended incarceration can be imposed.
+This typically also results in the removal of a previously granted deferral or conviction-sparing program (in addition to the imposition of --all or part of-- the balance of your suspended jail or prison sentence i.e., the amount of incarceration you avoided because it was initially suspended as a consequence of your initial grant of probation...).

 "My non lawyer friend, person I met in jail, my accountant, my hairdresser, etc., gave me legal advice… he/she/they said…"